 Treatment in the recipient

-The recipient of the eggs, on the other hand, has to follow an endometrial preparation treatment so that the uterus is receptive when receiving the embryos.
+The recipient of the eggs, has to follow an endometrial preparation treatment so that the uterus is receptive when receiving the embryos.
 In this way, the embryos will be able to implant themselves in the endometrium and start pregnancy.

 To do this, the recipient woman will be given hormonal medication with estrogen and progesterone and will also have to make an appointment at gynecologist's for ultrasound controls of the endometrial growth.